 If you’ve maintained a tongue-tie into adulthood, chances are you’ve adapted to living with it.
 You may not even be aware you have one, if you have a mild case.

 Approximately 3.5 to 5 percent of all people are born with tongue-tie.
-Additionally, some doctors recommend parents hold off on tongue-tie surgery in infants, as the lingual frenulum tends to loosen over time.
+Additionally, some doctors recommend parents hold off on tongue-tie surgery in infants, stating that the lingual frenulum tends to loosen over time.
+However, some research has shown that the frenulum cannot be stretched, due to its makeup of collagen cells.

 Due to limited tongue mobility, adults with tongue-tie often have difficulty with: